 A study of vector spaces, linear transformations, invariance, and the theory of matrices including eigenvalues and eigenvectors.

-MTH 3413 Statistics 3 Hours
+MTH 3413 Statistics

-A study of basic statistical methods of distributions (normal, chi-square), central tendency, variability, correlation, regression (simple and multiple), sampling techniques, ANOVA and hypothesis testing.
+A study of basic statistical methods of distributions, central tendency, variability, correlation, sampling techniques, and hypothesis testing.
 (Prerequisite: Successful completion of MTH 1123.
 Same as BUS 3413)